prasaar/aiwhispr/README.md

 Some examples of meaning drive search queries
 "What are the top TV moments in Olympics"

-"Which is the best klaptop to buy"
+"Which is the best laptop to buy"

 "How is inflation impacting the economy"